deep-security/tdc-2022-techday-2/challenges/file_storage_security/wording/src/task01.md

 ### HINT 3

-We're looking for “find your special someone to kubectl with”
+The tagline is “find your special someone to kubectl with”